PennyLaneAI/pennylane-rigetti/doc/index.rst

 Tutorials
 ~~~~~~~~~

-Check out these demos to see the PennyLane-Forest plugin in action:
+Check out these demos to see the PennyLane-Rigetti plugin in action:

 .. raw:: html